sgmurphy/wordpress-plugins/quiz-maker/README.txt

 For example, to add a squared symbol, you need to write down the following sign ^2. (do not forget to insert $ character to mark the beginning and ending).

 == Changelog ==

+= 6.5.8.7 =
+* Added: Quiz min-height option for the Quick Quiz Popup
+* Fixed: avg_score_by_category message variable problem on the front page

 = 6.5.8.6 =
 * Added: Quiz Width option for the Quick Quiz Popup